 Types of service centers are defined as follows:

 The primary purpose of a recharge operation is to provide specific services to the University community.
 A recharge operation provides a method for generating revenue to offset costs.
-Examples of WSU recharge operations include: Motor Pool, Franceschi Microscopy and Imaging Center, Central Stores, or any unit that charges fees for publications, copying, or equipment use.
+Examples of WSU recharge operations include: Motor Pool, Franceschi Microscopy and Imaging Center, University Stores, or any unit that charges fees for publications, copying, or equipment use.

 The costs associated with recharge activities are separately accounted for and charged to clients in proportion to services rendered.
 Other characteristics include the following:

 - The costs of each service may include its direct costs, and when appropriate, indirect costs, i.e., overhead.

 - The service center should be a break-even operation; that is, rates should not recover more than the total costs of the service center over a long-term period (normally defined as two years).